Georgia Corporation

 Obtain an Employer Identification Number (EIN)

 An EIN is a unique nine digit number that is issued by the Internal Revenue System (IRS) for federal taxation purposes.
 Getting an EIN is very simple and can be completed entirely online.
 It’s also free, so there is no need to charge our customers for this.
 However, if you are attempting to incorporate in Georgia and you are not a US citizen, it is a little more difficult to get an EIN.
-This is something you may want to hire someone to help you with.
-For an additional fee, we can get an EIN for your corporation—just select “Tax ID without SSN” when you are checking out.
-Otherwise, just visit the IRS website to get an EIN today.
+Visit the IRS website to get an EIN today.

 Hold an Initial Board Meeting & Adopt the Bylaws